PnS2018/pns2018.github.com/index.md

 layout: default
 ---

-This module instructs students to learn the basics of deep learning as well as faster networks to build better and faster classifiers for sensor data.
+This module instructs students on the basics of deep learning as well as building better and faster deep network classifiers for sensor data.
 The module is strongly project-based, with two main phases.
-In the first phase, students want to learn the basics of deep learning and Computer Vision, such as stochastic gradient descent, multi-layer perceptron, convolutional neural networks, filtering, and corner detection.
-At the end of this first phase, students should be ready to run simple networks in Keras and also implement basic computer vision methods in Python.
-In the second half of their module, students divide up into teams of 2 or 3 to tackle a problem of their choosing, from fields like computer vision, pattern recognition, distributed computing.
-Example projects include face recognition, emotion recognition.
+In the first phase, students will learn the basics of deep learning and Computer Vision, e.g. stochastic gradient descent, multi-layer perceptron, convolutional neural networks, filtering, and corner detection.
+At the end of this first phase, students should be ready to run simple networks in Keras and implement basic computer vision methods in Python.
+In the second phase, students will be divided into teams of 2 or 3.
+Each team will tackle a problem of their choosing, from fields such as computer vision, pattern recognition, distributed computing.
+Example projects include face recognition and emotion recognition.

 + __Instructor__: PD.
 Dr. Shih-Chii Liu
 + __Language of Instruction__: English
 + __Prerequisites__ Basic programming (e.g. Python, C++), Basics in Linear Algebra
-+ __TA__: Yuhuang Hu and Jithendar Anumula
++ __TA__: Yuhuang Hu, Jithendar Anumula, and Stefan Braun

 ---
 <div>